seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 ## Computation without representation

-I have raised the worry about computation depends upon representation [before](https://blog.srazavi.com/essays/2020/04/28/are-our-minds-like-computers-1.html) .
+I have raised the worry about computation depending upon representation [before](https://blog.srazavi.com/essays/2020/04/28/are-our-minds-like-computers-1.html) .
 Whether a 5V electrical input means '1' or '0' turns a simple circuit from an AND-gate to an OR-gate or vice versa.
 The semantics of the symbol matters for the operational role performed.

 Chalmers denies such a role for semantics in computation [[8](#8)].
 He claims computations _are_ syntax.
 Any semantic role is a consequence of the implementation.
 This keeps the prospects for AI and cognitive science open.
 We don't have a good enough explanation for computational content yet.
 So if our computational theories depend upon an explanation of content then we will not progress very far.